 For those ready to start integrating CBD into a daily routine, one of the most frequently asked questions is whether CBD can have any kind of effect on appetite.

 Appetite is stimulated by THC.
-THC binds to our CB1 receptor, known as our ‘reward pathway’ and can induce hunger.
+THC binds to our CB1 receptor, known as our ‘reward pathway’, and can induce hunger.
 The ‘munchies’ or uncontrolled hunger is the phenomenon attributed to overconsumption of THC, whether it is used medicinally or used recreationally.
-Most cases of the munchies are the result of irregular patterns of consuming food, or consuming THC on an empty stomach.
+Most cases of munchies are the result of irregular patterns of consuming food or consuming THC on an empty stomach.

 However, unlike THC, CBD doesn’t affect appetite or an increased feeling of hunger as CBD does not bind directly to either receptors (CB1 and CB2).

 What does it mean when we feel hungry?

 Whether or not you feel hungry largely depends on the hormones present within the hypothalamus.
 If you have an empty stomach, a hormone called ghrelin is created and released to the CB1 receptor which triggers us to want to reward our system with nutrients to keep it running.
 Ghrelin is an appetite-inducing brain-gut peptide, communicated along the vega nerve.
 It is released when the stomach has nothing to digest and sends signals to your hypothalamus telling it you are hungry.